mbrenn3/3D-printed-oxygen-devices/readme.md

 - [ ] run bubble test

-- [ ] well-render with labels and scale bar
+- [ ] well-render from zoom bridge render
+- [ ] zoom in on bridge render
+- add arrows and labels to figures
 - [ ] get megan to write pcr methods, and ask about discussion

 - [ ] start new plos template: http://blogs.plos.org/plos/2015/01/streamlined-formatting-plos-article/